bigskysoftware/htmx/www/examples/active-search.md

 We add the `delay:500ms` modifier to the trigger to delay sending the query until the user stops typing.
 Additionally, we add the `changed` modifier to the trigger to ensure we don't send new queries when the user doesn't change the value of the input (e.g. they hit an arrow key).

+Since we use a `search` type input we will get an `x` in the input field to clear the input.
+To make this trigger a new `POST` we have to specify another trigger.
+We specify another trigger by using a comma to separate them.
+The `search` trigger will be run when the field is cleared but it also makes it possible to override the 500 ms delay on `keyup` by just pressing enter.

 Finally, we show an indicator when the search is in flight with the `hx-indicator` attribute.